 - You want someone else to receive an email, but you don’t want the primary recipients of the email to see you’ve sent this other person a copy.
 For example, if you’re having a problem with a fellow employee, you might send them an email about it and BCC the human resources department.
 HR would receive a copy for their records, but your fellow employee wouldn’t be aware of this.

-- You want to send a copy of an email to a large amount of people.
-For example, if you have a mailing list with a large amount of people, you could include them in the BCC field.
-No one would be able to see anyone else’s email address – if you CC’d these people instead, you would be exposing their email addresses and they’d see a long list of CC’d emails in their email program.
+- You want to send a copy of an email to a large number of people.
+For example, if you have a mailing list with a large number of people, you could include them in the BCC field.
+No one would be able to see anyone else’s email address.
+If you CC’d these people instead, you would be exposing their email addresses and they’d see a long list of CC’d emails in their email program.
 You could even put your own email address in the To field and include every other address in the BCC field, hiding everyone’s email address from each other.

 BCC, Replies, and Email Threads